Special Educational Needs

 - Strategies from the Five Minute Literacy Box intervention

 What happens if my child needs specialist equipment or facilities?

 The school works hard to ensure that no child is disadvantaged in terms of facilities and equipment, dependent upon need.
 To ensure that we achieve this goal we work with outside professionals such as specialist teachers, occupational therapy and specialist nursing teams.
-Our broad approach here is captured in our accessibility, equality and disability policies which are available on our website or upon request.
+Our broad approach here is captured in the Bridge Academy Trust Accessibility and Student Equality policies which are available on our website or upon request.
 The kinds of support offered could include:

 - Disabled toilet

 - Modified furniture

 - Using recommended aids for reading and writing

 You are welcome to visit the school to look at our wide range of resources or meet with the SENCo to discuss your child’s particular needs.
 Every effort is made to enable children with special educational needs to participate in the full range of opportunities and events arranged by the school.